quaadgras/graphics.gd/Readme.md

 Check out the [the.graphics.gd/guide](https://the.graphics.gd/guide) which covers much, much more!

-There are a number of examples in the [samples](https://github.com/quaadgras/graphics.gd/tree/samples) branch.
-All of the samples are designed to be able to run with `gd run` without any additional setup.
+There are also a number of example projects in the [samples](https://github.com/quaadgras/graphics.gd/tree/samples) branch.
+All of these samples are designed to be able to run with `gd run` without any additional setup.

 ## TLDR